0xnenlabs/SageAI/README.md

   on
   the input alone by calling `func(test_case["input"]) == test_case["output"]`.

-> Unit tests do not call the vector database nor ChatGPT, and **will not** cost you money.

 ### Integration Tests

+> Integration tests will call the vector database and ChatGPT, and **will** cost you money.

 - Integration tests are used to test the function by calling ChatGPT and the vector database.
 - They test whether the vector database is able to retrieve the function, and whether ChatGPT can call the function with the given input and return the expected output.

-> Integration tests will call the vector database and ChatGPT, and **will** cost you money.
+> Because ChatGPT's responses can vary, integration tests may return different results each time.
+> It's important to use integration tests as a tool to ensure ChatGPT is able to call the right function with the right
+> input, and not as a definitive test to measure the test rate of your functions.

 ### Output Equality